leverj/api/source/index.html.md

 The API is very similar for both spot and futures markets, with minor differences to accomodate for product variations, market structure differences, and differing trading strategy possibilities between the two.

 <aside class="notice">
-Spot markets in its current form will be [shutdown](https://blog.leverj.io/announcement-shutting-down-the-spot-markets-on-leverj-c20d14fad546) by May 2021.
+Spot markets in its current form will be <a href="https://blog.leverj.io/announcement-shutting-down-the-spot-markets-on-leverj-c20d14fad546">shutdown</a> by May 2021.
 </aside>

 ## Scheme